- Ever been stranded with no bike spaces on the bus?

 Surveys indicate that many people do not take transit because the distance between where they would get off the bus and their final destination is too far to walk and/or not well served by connecting transit services.
 In fact, a survey of bus riders indicated that 50% of people who bring their own personal bikes on the bus do so because their “destination(s) is too far away from bus stop.”
 In addition, RTD service planners have indicated that the loading of bikes on and off the regional transit has led to buses getting behind schedule, especially during the peak travel periods.

 Boulder County used several sources of information to determine where the best location to place the phase one bike shelters.
-This included RTD Ridership data, survey data, and input from City of Boulder and City of Longmont.
-There are currently three shelter locations, with a fourth opening soon.
+This included RTD Ridership data, survey data, and input from, the Town of Superior, the City of Louisville, the City of Boulder, and the City of Longmont.

 - 28th St & Iris St., North Boulder